Everything You Need to Know About Choosing Brand Fonts

 Contrast is the variation in stroke width within the letterforms.
 High-contrast fonts have noticeable variations, while low-contrast ones are more uniform.

-High contrast fonts exude a sense of sophistication.
-They are often found in the branding of luxury labels or in upscale hotels, where they indicate exclusivity and premium pricing.
+They are often found in the branding of luxury labels or upscale hotels, where they indicate exclusivity and premium pricing.

-Bodoni is a good example of a high-contrast font, and Prata if you’re looking for a free alternative.
+Bodoni is a good example of a high-contrast font, and Prata is a good alternative if you’re looking for an open-source font.

 Low-contrast fonts, like Helvetica, on the other hand, communicate sturdiness and trust.

-Tip: Use high-contrast fonts only for headlines and large text.
-Their fine lines make them hard to read in small sizes, like body text.
+Use high-contrast fonts only for headlines and large text.
+Their fine lines make them hard to read in body text and other small sizes.

 Vertical Stress vs Diagonal Stress